satori-com/satori-rtm-sdk-python/README.md

-# Python SDK for Satori Platform
+# Satori RTM SDK for Python

-Use the Python SDK for the Satori platform to create server-based applications that use RTM to publish and subscribe.
+Use the Satori RTM SDK for Python to create server-based applications that use RTM to publish and subscribe.

 # Installation

 ```
-pip install satori-sdk-python
+pip install satori-rtm-sdk
 ```

 Secure WebSocket communication (``wss://``) is supported natively